 Yaser Sattari is a PhD student in economics at SFU.
 He joined the PhD program in fall 2013 after completing a one-year economics MA program at SFU.
 He is interested in various sub-disciplines of macroeconomics.
 In his thesis, Yaser has been studying roots of economic growth and development with a focus on firm dynamics in developing countries.
 In particular, his recent work tries to quantify the effects of policies that misallocate resources across firms in developing countries.
 In his academic career, Yaser enjoys teaching as much as conducting research and tries to teach students how to think like an economist.

-Terry Heaps was a memorable professor who changed the lives of SFU graduates.
+Terry Heaps was a memorable professor who changed the lives of many SFU graduates.
 His research in natural resources economics added to the foundation of knowledge that many researchers use today.

 In 1967, he completed his first PhD in mathematics at the University of California, Berkley and he later taught as a lecturer at the University of Manchester.
 Soon after, he flew down to Tanzania and taught at the University College Dar es Salaam.
 Almost ten years later, Terry completed a Master of Arts in Economics at SFU and then pursued a second PhD at the University of British Columbia, this time in economics.
 In 1979, Terry joined the SFU's Department of Economics as a faculty member.